Robotic palletizer stacking cartons on a pallet

 Unloading sequence, shelf logic, and store processes already matter during pallet building

-Labeling, scanability, and warehouse handling affect practical usability
+Labeling, scannability, and warehouse handling affect practical usability

 Pallet building needs to stay connected to loading, tour logic, and downstream transport

-Three example pallets with boxed and bottled goods
+Three example pallets with cartons and bottled goods

 Supported pallet types